VaishnaviDontha/Java_DailyPractice/README.md

 # Java_DailyPractice
-This repository will contain the Java programs from scratch for practice purpose.
+This repository will contain the Java programs from scratch for practice.